isakhammer/workbox/README.md

 # Quick start
-cd $PATH_TO_WORKBOX_REPO/template # Changing directory to some example project, here we do the template. workbox # Starting an instance of the workbox. zathura main.pdf
+cd $PATH_TO_WORKBOX_REPO/template # Changing directory to some example project, here we do the template. workbox # Starting an instance of the workbox.
 ```

 ## Further Notes
-- If you want to really exploit this system, please fork the repository and study the setup of [config](https://github.com/isakhammer/workbox/tree/master/config), [common_scripts.sh](https://github.com/isakhammer/workbox/blob/master/common_scripts.sh) and the [Dockerfile](https://github.com/isakhammer/workbox/blob/master/Dockerfile) in detail.
-Most of the configurations are symbolic links to files in `~/.config` inside the container, with some exceptions such as nvim.
+- The repo should be forked and personalized.
+Remark that the best way is to let github actions to the build procedure and then push the latest installation to your personal Docker Hub.
-- At the moment is my [tex snippets](https://github.com/isakhammer/workbox/blob/master/config/nvim/UltiSnips/tex.snippets) taking advantage of my norwegian keyboard using letters `øæå` as aliases for common math snippets.
+- If you want to really exploit this system,and study the setup of [config](https://github.com/isakhammer/workbox/tree/master/config), [common_scripts.sh](https://github.com/isakhammer/workbox/blob/master/common_scripts.sh) and the [Dockerfile](https://github.com/isakhammer/workbox/blob/master/Dockerfile) in detail.